juancumbeq/platzi-react-with-vite-tailwind/README.md

 ## [AVOIDING DUPLICATE PRODUCTS IN THE CART]()

-Until this point we can add products to the shopping cart without any limitation, but we have to set the application to avoid duplicate products in the cart.
+At this point, we can add products to the shopping cart without any limitations, but we need to set the application to avoid duplicate products in the cart.

-Also after adding a product the `+` icon must change to a check icon, indicating the product is already added.
+Additionally, after adding a product, the `+` icon must change to a check icon, indicating that the product has already been added.

-In the card component there is another function handling this situation, if the product is already at the `cartProducts` array the check icon is rendered, in the other hand, the plus icon is rendered.
+In the Card component, there is another function handling this situation.
+If the product is already in the `cartProducts` array, the check icon is rendered; otherwise, the plus icon is displayed.

-The `filter()` method return a new array with the results encountered this is the reason we apply the `length` property, to know if there is any result.
+The `filter()` method returns a new array with the results found, which is why we apply the `length` property to determine if there are any results.

 Card: